Tissue clearing: Data

-Imaging cleared tissues generates massive volumes of complex data, which requires powerful computational hardware and software to store, process, analyze, and visualize.
+Tissue clearing is one of the more efficient ways to facilitate 3D imaging of tissues, and hence generates massive volumes of complex data, which requires powerful computational hardware and software to store, process, analyze, and visualize.
 A single mouse brain can generate terabytes of data.
 Both commercial and open-source software exists to address this need, some of it adapted from solutions for two-dimensional images and some of it designed specifically for the three-dimensional images produced by imaging of cleared tissues.